abinit/abinit/doc/tutorial/eph4zpr_gwpt.md

 ## Computing the ZPR with GWPT

-In this section, we can finally compute the ZPR of MgO using the results produced previously.
+In this section, we can finally compute the ZPR of MgO at the GWPT level using the results produced previously.

 [[optdriver]] 7
 [[eph_task]] 24